marcinhlybin/prometheus-barman-exporter/README.md

 ### Cron job to run barman-exporter with textfile output

-If you don't want to use barman exporter as a web service you can run it with `-f` argument as a cron job.
+If you don't want to use barman exporter as a service you can run it with `-f` argument from the cron job.
 To run it every hour:

 ```
 0 * * * * root barman-exporter -f /var/lib/prometheus/node_exporter/barman.prom